Meberem/LibraryManager-wiki/libman.json-reference.md

 **Type**: string

-### defaultProvider (optional)
+### defaultDestination (optional)
-Use this field to specify a default provider to avoid having to specify the provider in the individual library entries (see below).
-If a package has a `"provider"` property specified, then that will always win over the `"defaultProvider"`.
+Use this field to specify a default destination to avoid having to specify the destination in the individual library entries (see below).
+If a package has a `"destination"` property specified, then that will always win over the `"defaultProvider"`.

 **Type**: string (a valid provider id)